Dance in Quebec

 Dance in Quebec includes dances that are specific to the province of Quebec, Canada, it comprises traditional group, couple, and solo dance as well as contemporary jazz, ballet, and modern dance.
 There are a number of dance companies and dance schools.
-Quebec's most renowned organizations are Les Ballets Jazz de Montréal, Les Grands Ballets canadiens de Montréal as well as the contemporary dance crew La La La Human Steps, directed by the choreographer Édouard Lock and his emblematic dancer Louise Lecavalier.
+Quebec's most renowned organizations are Les Ballets Jazz de Montréal, Les Grands Ballets Canadiens de Montréal as well as the contemporary dance crew La La La Human Steps, directed by the choreographer Édouard Lock and his emblematic dancer Louise Lecavalier.

 Traditional

-In late 17th century, English country dances, contredances, cotillions, and minuets were popular.
+In the late 17th century, English country dances, contredances, cotillions, and minuets were popular.
 The most known dance was the bastringue.
 In the 18th century, reels and jigs were introduced to Quebec from the British Isles and British colonies in America.

 Quadrilles and the waltz started appearing in the 19th century, along with step-dancing (called la gigue in Quebec) and polka.
 They also create a funny move called jigly jigle.